BillJr99/Ursinus-CS477/_pages/Activities/liascript-mdphmmbandits.md

 $$

 > **Conceptual narrative:**
-> Staying rainy yields a much stronger story.
+> The strongest story is that it was rainy at $t=1$ and stays rainy at $t=2$.
+That story both explains the first umbrella and makes the second umbrella very likely.

-## Interpretation After Two Steps
+### Interpretation After Two Steps

 - $\delta_2(S) = 0.016$
 - $\delta_2(R) = 0.192$

 > **Conceptual narrative:**
-> Two umbrellas make Rain the overwhelmingly likely hidden state.
+> After seeing two umbrellas in a row, the “always rainy so far” path dominates.
+Rain is overwhelmingly the most plausible hidden state at $t=2$ in this model.

 ---